SakshamAgrawall/Get_Youtube_subscribers/README.md

-# Youtube Subscribers
+# Almabetter Capstone Project - Youtube Subscribers

 This project is a backend application that provides APIs for managing YouTube subscibers

+We have to create a backend api which will send the response in form of JSON, by using modular coding approach which contains having different files for the api connection, the database should be handled by another file

 The APIs provided by this application include the following:

--> `GET /subscribers`: Returns an array of all subscribers in the database.

--> `GET /subscribers/names`: Returns an array of subscribers with only two fields name and subscribedChannel
+✅GET [http://localhost:3000/subscribers] - Response with an array of subscribers(an Object) ✅GET [http://localhost:3000/subscribers/names] - Response with an array of subscribers(an Object with only two fields name and subscribedChannel)

--> `GET /subscribers/:id`: Returns the details of a subscriber with the given ID.
+✅GET [http://localhost:3000/subscribers/:id] - Response with a subscriber*(an object)* with given id

+✅& Response with status code 400 and Error message({message: error.message}) if id does not match

 ## Prerequisites